soumyaxyz/NS3-for-authentication-schemes/instruction.md

     -1 	Wireless LANs have achieved a tremendous amount of growth in recent years.
     //-1 	Among various wireless LAN technologies, the IEEE 802.
+    //-1 	11b based wireless LAN technology can be cited as the most prominent technology today.
+    -1 	Among various wireless LAN technologies, the IEEE 802.
     -1 	11b based wireless LAN technology can be cited as the most prominent technology today.
     -1 	Despite being widely deployed, 802.
     -1 	11b cannot be termed as a well matured technology.